simonsteiger/atoll-seabirds/README.md

 Note that running sensitivity analyses quadruples the runtime.

 **Run-time:**
-The analyses were performed on a MacBook Pro (M1) and took 75 minutes.
+The analyses were performed on a MacBook Pro (M1) and took 90 minutes, including 10 minutes of package download and precompilation.

-(If we / reviewers think that this runtime is too long, we can make running sensitivity analyses optional with another argument to `reproduce.sh`)
+These values depend on the speed of your computer and internet connection.

 ## Project structure